LoJack: Modern system

-The modern LoJack system, which has evolved as part of the broader trend of fleet digitalization, is a cellular and GPS-based vehicle tracking system.
+The modern LoJack system, which has evolved as part of the broader trend of fleet digitalization, is a cellular- and GPS-based vehicle tracking system and telematics product.
+In modern deployments, it functions as a GPS tracking unit for location monitoring and stolen-vehicle recovery.

 In March 2021, the vehicle intelligence company Spireon announced it had acquired the LoJack U.S. Stolen Vehicle Recovery business from CalAmp, joining LoJack users with "nearly 4 million active subscribers from over 20,000 current Spireon customers".
-CalAmp would still retain and continue to expand LoJack International, which operates as a subscription-based SaaS business, while also retaining ownership of the LoJack patents and trademarks.
+CalAmp would still keep and continue to expand LoJack International, that operates as a subscription-based SaaS business, while retaining ownership of the LoJack patents and trademarks.

 In 2023, a group of security researchers announced discovery of multiple software bugs affecting vehicles from nearly all major car brands, potentially enabling hackers to take full control of the affected cars.
-The most serious vulnerabilities were found in Spireon's fleet management software, which spans 15 million connected vehicles, and could have allowed remote control over a wide range of fleet vehicles, including those used by law enforcement.
+The most serious vulnerabilities were in Spireon's fleet management software, which spans 15 million connected vehicles, and could have allowed remote control over a wide range of fleet vehicles, including those used by law enforcement.
 All identified bugs have since been fixed.